TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-03-phpstan-generics-for-dummies-with-two-parents.md

   }
 ```

-We run PHPStan and... it works!
+We run PHPStan, and... it works!

 <em class="fas fa-fw fa-2x fa-check text-success mb-3"></em>

 <br>

-## Let PHPStan watch Your Back
+## Let PHPStan Watch Your Back

 Is your PHPStan passing **even without generic definition in child class**?
 You need to enable it first.